DARTH-git/darthpack/README.md

 ![**UNDER CONSTRUCTION!!!**](dev/under_const.jpeg)

-An R package that showcases the DARTH coding framework to implement model-based coste-effectiveness analysis.
+An R package that showcases the DARTH coding framework to implement model-based cost-effectiveness analysis.

 The main website of the package could be found in: https://darth-git.github.io/darthpack/